placeholder

 These gifts are sometimes known as Potentially Exempt Transfers, or PETs.

-If you are not sure whether you need to consider inheritance tax planning or would like to know more about these simple strategies download our Inheritance tax factsheet.
+If you are not sure whether you need to consider inheritance tax planning or would like to know more about these simple strategies, download our Inheritance tax guide.

 More complex planning solutions